AndrewLazzeri/pdsnd_github/README.md

 ## Additional Notes Re: My Experience
 Fellow developers, this is my first use of version control on Git Hub so please be patient with me!

+## Additional Notes Re: Project Enhancements
+Please feel free to suggest enhancements to the project